WWitman/zettajs-tutorials/1-hello-world/README.md

 ## Create the Zetta project

 1. Create a project directory.
 You can name it anything you wish.
-In this tutorial, we'll call it `1-hello-world`.
+In this tutorial, call it `hello-world`.

-2. cd to the directory.
+2. Change to the `hello-world` directory and do the following steps:

-3. Execute this command to create a new Node.js project:
+    a.
+Execute this command to create a new Node.js project:

       `npm init`

-4. Hit return several times to accept all the defaults.
+    b.
+Hit return several times to accept all the defaults.
 This step creates a `package.json` file, which contains meta information about the project and its dependencies.
+The `package.json` file should look like this:

+    ```
+    {
+      "name": "hello-world",
+      "version": "1.0.0",
+      "description": "Welcome to Zetta!
+In this tutorial, you will build the Zetta version of \"Hello, World!\".
+When you finish, you will know how to:",
+      "main": "index.js",
+      "scripts": {
+        "test": "echo \"Error: no test specified\" && exit 1"
+      },
+      "author": "",
+      "license": "ISC",
+      "dependencies": {
+        "zetta": "^0.33.0"
+      }
+    }
+    ```

-5. Install the `zetta` Node.js module.
+    c.
+Install the `zetta` Node.js module.
 The `--save` option adds `zetta` to the `package.json` dependencies list.

       `npm install zetta --save`

 You now have a bare-bones Zetta project containing a `node_modules` directory and a `package.json` file.
-Next, we'll configure the Zetta server.
+Next, you'll configure the Zetta server.

 ## What is the Zetta server?